 Certain information in this Prospectus relating to the Philippines, the industries in which we compete, and the markets wherein we operate, including statistics relating to market size, are derived from various Government and private publications.
 This Prospectus also contains industry information which was prepared from publicly available third-party sources.
 Industry publications generally state that the information they contain has been obtained from sources believed to be reliable but that the accuracy and completeness of that information is not guaranteed.
 The information contained in the Industry section may not be consistent with other information.
 Similarly, industry forecasts and other market research data, including those contained or extracted herein have not been independently verified by the Company, the Issue Manager, and Underwriter, or any of their respective affiliates or advisors, and may not be accurate, complete, up-to-date or consistent with other information compiled within or outside the Philippines.
 Prospective investors are cautioned accordingly

-Non-verificat ion of Certain Information
+Non-verification of Certain Information

-Non-verification of Certain Information The section of this Prospectus entitled "Industry" was not independently verified by the Company, the Issue Managers, and Underwriter, or any of their respective affiliates or advisors.
-[The remainder of this page is left intentionally blank]
+The section of this Prospectus entitled "Industry" was not independently verified by the Company, the Issue Managers, and Underwriter, or any of their respective affiliates or advisors.

 USE OF PROCEEDS